Goodie323/etl-flow/README.md

 Overview
 ========

-Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
-This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+ ETL Project with Apache Airflow (Astronomer)
+Welcome to my ETL project powered by Apache Airflow using Astronomer CLI.
+This setup was initialized with astro dev init and is designed to streamline and orchestrate data pipelines locally before deploying to production environments

 Project Contents
 ================
+Project Structure

-This contains the following files and folders:
+This project includes the following directories and files:

-- dags: This folder contains the Python files for your Airflow DAGs.
-By default, this directory includes one example DAG:
+dags/
+Contains your Airflow DAGs (Directed Acyclic Graphs).

-    - `example_astronauts`: This DAG shows a simple ETL pipeline example that queries the list of astronauts currently in space from the Open Notify API and prints a statement for each astronaut.
-The DAG uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically print a statement for each astronaut.
-For more on how this DAG works, see our [Getting started tutorial](https://www.astronomer.io/docs/learn/get-started-with-airflow).
+example_astronauts.py: A sample DAG that demonstrates a simple ETL process.
+It fetches data from the Open Notify API to list astronauts currently in space using the TaskFlow API and dynamic task mapping.
-- Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
-If you want to execute other commands or overrides at runtime, specify them here.
-- include: This folder contains any additional files that you want to include as part of your project.
-It is empty by default.
-- packages.txt: Install OS-level packages needed for your project by adding them to this file.
-It is empty by default.
-- requirements.txt: Install Python packages needed for your project by adding them to this file.
-It is empty by default.
+💡 Great for getting started!

+include/
+For any additional resources (e.g. SQL files, templates).
+Empty by default.

+plugins/
-- plugins: Add custom or community plugins for your project to this file.
-It is empty by default.
+Add custom or community Airflow plugins here.
+Empty by default.

+Dockerfile
+Defines the Astro Runtime Docker image.
+Customize it for your project-specific execution or dependency overrides.

+requirements.txt
+List all Python dependencies required for your DAGs or tasks.

+packages.txt
+Add OS-level packages here if needed (e.g. libsasl2-dev, unixODBC, etc.).

+airflow_settings.yaml
-- airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.
+Configure Airflow Connections, Variables, and Pools locally instead of using the UI.
+Ideal for reproducibility.
 Deploy Your Project Locally
 ===========================